solana-labs/solana/docs/src/proposals/warp-stake.md

 `type TransferRequests = Vec<(PubKey, Pubkey)> // stake_account -> new_vote_account`

-We also maintain a `HashSet` to dedup.
+We also maintain a `HashSet` to dedup stake account pubkeys.

 *Eligibility at epoch boundary:* At the turn of the next epoch, the stake account requesting transfer must be `StakeState::Stake` and have all stake activated  i.e. `stake_activating_and_deactivating` reads `(x, 0, 0)`.
 So we allow stake to still be activating in epoch prior, but not deactivating.
-We remove account from the list if failing to meet criteria.
+When processing, we remove account from the list if failing to meet criteria.

 Pseudocode for how `Bank` processes warp transfers after calling `pay_validator_rewards`:
 ```